pcubillos/bibmanager/docs/bibtex.rst

 **Description**

-This command allows the user to search for entries in the bibmanager database by authors, years, title keywords, BibTeX key, or ADS bibcode.
+This command will trigger a prompt where the user can search for entries in the bibmanager database by authors, years, title keywords, BibTeX key, or ADS bibcode.
 The matching results are displayed on screen according to the specified verbosity.
 Search syntax is similar to ADS searches (including tab completion).

 Multiple author, title keyword, and year querries act with AND logic;